After you added your fields, you can create and export your Variable N-Rate Application (VRA) Map by following the steps or videos below.

 - Click on EXPORT when done.

 - Your VRA map is now saved in Atfarm under your field.
-Choose between the displayed terminal export options and the export to our free Atfarm mobile app on your mobile device.
+Choose between the displayed terminal export options.

 - Click on the download symbol next to the export options you have chosen.

-- Your VRA map will now be saved as a .zip file to your computer/sent to the Atfarm mobile app on your mobile device.
+- Your VRA map will now be saved as a .zip file to your computer.

 You can export the VRA map directly after creating it or you can export it any time afterwards.
 You can find your saved VRA maps in the field view.